hunterloftis/awaiting/api.md

 ## swallow

-Handles 'unhandledRejection' events.
 Silently swallows unhandled rejections.
-{throw} and {swallow} can be called multiple times but will only attach a single listener.
+`throw` and `swallow` can be called multiple times but will only attach a single listener.

 **Examples**